competitive benchmarking

 While close competitors should be your main focus, the best competitive benchmarking strategy will incorporate competitors from all three groups.

-The next big question is benchmarking metrics.
+The next big question is about benchmarking metrics.
 In a nutshell, you want to see where you rank within your industry and find out how your marketing mix is performing against the competitors.

 The challenge is how to accurately measure performance in a multichannel environment, where customers flit regularly from physical stores to e-commerce to social shopping and back again, making impact difficult to measure.
-KPIs like share of voice (SOV), social growth, social reach, and engagement are OK —but none gives a complete picture.
+KPIs like share of voice (SOV), social growth, social reach, and engagement are OK—but none gives a complete picture.

 The best solution is to use a concrete indicator, able to standardize the results of the various tactics implemented through the multiplicity of channels and actors.

-This dollar value allows you to easily understand and compare the ROI offered by a post, publication (online or in print), in-house media strategy, or even an entire omnichannel campaign.
+This dollar value allows you to easily understand and compare the ROI offered by a post, publication (online or in print), in-house media strategy or even an entire omnichannel campaign.
 This figure is calculated using an intelligent algorithm that includes both a quantitative and qualitative assessment.

-MEDIA IMPACT VALUE™️: A GUIDE
+MEDIA IMPACT VALUE®: A GUIDE

 Having this standardized metric makes it easy to compare your brand against your competitors over time.
 But on top of that, it also allows you to understand which Voices (as mentioned above, are having the most impact for you versus competitor brands, thus helping you to identify top performers and brand advocates and find the right spending balance.